Acro-polis/constitution/Leaving-Polis-Involuntarily.md

 > > 2.
 Team meets with the rest Worker-Owners and evaluate the outcome of the improvement period.
 > > 3.
 Vote is held by all Worker-Owners to decide upon the future of the relationship with the underperforming Worker-Owner.
 > > 4.
 Once the recommendation by the Worker-Owners is negative, the team informs the underperforming Worker-Owner.
 > > 5.
-Optional: Conduct a Retrospective with departing Active Participant, focused on the [team and] organization.
+Optional: Conduct a Retrospective with departing Contributor, focused on the [team and] organization.
 > > 6.
 Optional: group appreciation session